310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Kanata %}
-Hehehe.
-Since you are keeping your distance from us, I cannot reach close to you from my own position, either.
+fufufu. since you are keeping your distance from us, i cannot reach close to you from my own position, either.

-Even if I do want to get close, the water tank is in the way, you see?
+even if i do want to get close, the water tank is in the way, you see?

-So how about *you* forgive your old self already?
-I am also trying to do that as much as I can.
+so how about *you* forgive your old self already? i am also trying to do that as much as i can.

-Wah--?!
+wah—?!
 {% endbubble %}

 {% bubble Shinobu %}